adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 In most cases, Play Store comes pre-installed, and you can easily find it in your list of apps.

 However, there are instances when you might need to download and install Play Store on your device.
 For example, when you encounter an error like Google Play Store has stopped.
-You will find information about this topic here: ***How to download Play Store***.
+You will find information about this topic here: [How to download Play Store](https://playgist.com/en/download-and-install-play-store/).

 ## How to update all installed apps in Play Store?